brettcutt/the-chefs-desire/README.md

 ##### Recipes
 - There is a search bar that allows the user to define a search by cuisine, allergen, ingredient or by multiple options.
 This redirects to a new page on submission of the search results.
 - This features three sub category sections with four different recipes for those categories.
-Each section has a 'see all' button to by directed to a page that has more of that type of sub category.
+Each section has a 'see all' button to be directed to a page that has more of that type of sub category.

 ##### Single Recipe